yusufshaidu/yusufshaidu.github.io/README.md

 - Shaidu Y., DeSnoo W., Smith A., Taw E., and Neaton B. J., **Entropic Effects on Diamine Dynamics and CO₂ Capture in Diamine-Appended Mg₂(dobpdc) Metal–Organic Frameworks**, J. Phys.
 Chem.
 Lett., 15, 1130–1134 (2024).

 ---
+## Paper highlights
+- My paper on systematic genaration of training dataset for MLIPs was highlighted by [MAX](https://max-centre.eu/about-max/) [click here](https://max-centre.eu/generating-neural-network-potentials) to view highlight.
+- My paper on MLIP for TMD heterostructure is scheduled for highlights at the material science department of the Lawrence Berkeley National Lab (LBL).
+---

 ## Connect with me
 - 🌐 [Google Scholar](https://scholar.google.com/citations?user=nmKIMX0AAAAJ&hl=en)